 There are two main factors to consider:

+Firstly, you have to consider geography.
 How would you describe your community within the natural landscape?
 How spread out or compact are your community members from each other or from the village/town centre?
 How do transport and accessibility affect community members?

 Secondly, consider household demographics.
 What is the population like in the households within your community?
 Consider age structure, poverty/income, employment status, main employment categories or educational attainment.
 There are resources out there which can help you gather data on your community in terms of various demographics factors.

 These case studies will provide a reference guide for you in defining your own community.
 Note that photos, maps, and videos can all assist to build an engaging and vibrant picture of your community.